b-it-bots/mas_domestic_robotics/mdr_planning/mdr_actions/mdr_manipulation_actions/mdr_push_pull_object_action/README.md

-# mdr_push_action
+# mdr_push_pull_object_action

-An action for pushing an object to a predefined goal region.
+An action for pushing or pulling an object to a predefined goal region.

 ## Action definition